diagridio/catalyst-quickstarts/pubsub/java/README.md

 Also, it prepares basic CLI commands to run this quickstart in `entrypoint.sh`:
 - Create a project
 - Set this project as the default project
-- Create 2 AppIDs: publisher and subscriber
+- Create 2 App ID: publisher and subscriber
 - Create a subscription
 - Start your application